tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Rope Trick

-**Casting Time/Duration**: 10 minutes**/**7 hours
+**Casting Time/Duration:** 10 minutes**/**7 hours

-**Market/Component Cost**: 600 gp**/**120 gp, plus a focus worth 500 gp
+**Market/Component Cost:** 600 gp**/**120 gp, plus a focus worth 500 gp

-**Effect**: When you perform Rope Trick, the ritual's focus passes through a portal and into a temporary demiplane.
+**Effect:** When you perform Rope Trick, the ritual's focus passes through a portal and into a temporary demiplane.
 The portal entrance occupies a medium location you choose.
 A creature can climb down the rope into a demiplane that is about the size of a large room.

 The entrance to the demiplane appears as a subtle shimmer and has solid transparency.
 A successful Perception skill check (DC 15 + your level) allows a creature outside the portal to detect the entrance.
 The portal can be locked with the [Arcane Lock ritual](#arcane-lock), and unless you choose to lock the portal, the demiplane remains accessible from the outside.